polgarp/polgarp.github.io/_posts/Garden/User-research/2021-02-16-Stratgic-vs-tactical-research.md

  - Validation is key.
  - Findings are relevant only in the current phase of the project, possibly as rationalization, supporting information until the end of the project.
  - Documentation should be as lightweight as possible, if any (might fit the team better if results are acted upon on the spot).

+[This article by Peter Parkes](https://medium.com/qualdesk/disposable-insights-aa8e240b3ad7) talks about evergreen and disposable insights that might be an even better terminology.

+ - Disposable insights: fast (discover and act in 1-2 sprints), narrow focused (on a screen or interaction), mostly diagnostic research.
+ - Evergreen insights: continuous (no one shot action), broad focused (entire product), discovery type of research.

+He writes that evergreen insights can emerge also from diagnostic research ([halo insights](https://medium.com/qualdesk/halo-insights-5b182d9a4cc8)), just unexpected pieces of knowledge.

 In practice research is usually somewhere in between, even deeply within delivery, within a usability test there is an opportunity to learn something new that benefits the team on the long term.
 While during generative explorations there might be information that a team can act on right away.